Model-free Forecasting of Rogue Waves using Reservoir Computing: Random Ocean Wave Simulation

 \section{Random Ocean Wave Simulation}

 This section demonstrates the forecasting performance of RC in predicting the occurrence of rogue waves in random ocean waves.
 To that end, we synthesize long-crested irregular waves in deep water.
 The initial condition for the simulation follows the JONSWAP spectrum, with the detailed procedure given in Appendix \ref{App:JONSWAP}.
-The physical conditions correspond to deep water waves with a peak period $T_p = 8$ seconds and a significant wave height $H_s = 8$ meters.
-According to the linear ocean wave dispersion relation, this corresponds to a water depth of at least 50 meters and a significant wave steepness of $H_s / L_p = 0.08$, where $L_p$ is the wavelength at the peak period.
+The physical conditions correspond to deep water waves with a peak period $T_p = 8$ s and a significant wave height $H_s = 8$ m.
+According to the linear ocean wave dispersion relation, this corresponds to a water depth of at least 50 mand a significant wave steepness of $H_s / L_p = 0.08$, where $L_p$ is the wavelength at the peak period.
 We then generate several sets of data with different random phase realizations.

 In addition to the RC model developed in Subsection \ref{Subsec:Train} (RC\_AB), we also consider another model referred to as RC\_Cm.
 The RC\_Cm model utilizes the same training data as RC\_AB along with one of the simulations of random waves.
 Other parameters remain fixed, including the matrices $W_x$ and $W_u$.
 The only difference between RC\_AB and RC\_Cm during the testing phase is the output matrix $W_o$.
 After training, we evaluate the performance of the RC by using different realizations and assess both one-step and autonomous predictions, with particular attention to the rogue wave occurrence.